 1. US Address Requirement

-- Use a friend or family member’s US address (ask them first!)
+- Use a friend or family member’s US address (get their permission first!)

 - Use a property you own in the US